What cloud security challenges do IT leaders need to address?

 5. Control of data sovereignty and residence

 As well as the malicious threat to data, there’s also the risk of it falling into the wrong hands across territories.
+Just under half (49.5%) of IT professionals cite data sovereignty/residency/control as a key concern.
 Many regulated firms like banks must keep their data located within a specific nation or region.
 Generalist firms might also want to take that approach to ensure their business data doesn’t end up overseas.

 When data does travel, it needs to be done with adequate decision-making processing and when subject to appropriate safeguards according to the EU GDPR.
 This requires research on where cloud providers store data and ensuring that concepts like encrypting data or tokenization are employed to protect it.